AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/adobe-commerce-244-update-composer.md

 ---
 title: Composer plugins issues when upgrading to Adobe Commerce 2.4.4
-description: This articles provides a solution to avoid the issue with composer plugins when upgrading from Adobe Commerce 2.4.3 and earlier to Adobe Commerce 2.4.4 or higher (when future versions are released).
+description: This article provides a solution to avoid the issue with composer plugins when upgrading from Adobe Commerce 2.4.3 and earlier to Adobe Commerce 2.4.4 or higher (when future versions are released).
 exl-id: 7502ca9e-c307-4e8a-aa1d-4886e7be25da
 ---
 # Composer plugins issues when upgrading to Adobe Commerce 2.4.4

-This articles provides a solution to avoid the issue with composer plugins when upgrading from Adobe Commerce 2.4.3 and earlier to Adobe Commerce 2.4.4 or higher (when future versions are released).
+This article provides a solution to avoid issues with composer plugins when upgrading from Adobe Commerce 2.4.3 and earlier to Adobe Commerce 2.4.4 or higher (when future versions are released).

 ## Affected products and versions